-City of Hoschton Water System 2023 Water-Quality Report - Water System ID #1570002
+City of Hoschton Water System 2024 Water-Quality Report - Water System ID #1570002

 The City of Hoschton Water System is pleased to present a summary of the quality of water provided to you during the past year.
 The Safe Drinking Water Act (SDWA) requires that utilities issue an annual "Consumer Confidence" report to customers.
 This report details where our water comes from, what it contains, and the risks our water testing and treatment are designed to prevent.
 The City of Hoschton Water System is committed to providing you with the safest and most reliable water supply.
 Informed consumers are our best allies in maintaining safe drinking water.
 We encourage public interest and participation in our community's decisions affecting our drinking water.
-Regularly scheduled City Council meetings are held monthly at City Hall.
+Regularly scheduled City Council meetings are held on the 3rd Monday of each month at 6:30 p.m. at City Hall.
 Attendance by the public is always encouraged; please contact us at The City of Hoschton -61 City Square - Hoschton, GA 30548 or (706) 654-3034.